 \lstset{ basicstyle=\ttfamily , backgroundcolor=, keywordstyle=\bfseries, commentstyle=, stringstyle=, numbers=left, numberstyle= , frame=single, breaklines=true, captionpos=b, }

 For quantization testing, we used Activation Aware Weight Quantization (AWQ) \cite{AWQ_2023} to quantize our models using 4-bit and 8-bit quantization.
 This quantization method works by finding the most important parameters in an LLM through activation and quantizing the entire model based on those weights, which results in compressed parameters that preserve much of the LLM's original performance while still reducing its memory requirements significantly.
 Another benefit of AWQ quantization is that once the activation testing is complete, the LLM's parameters can be quantized into 8-bit and 4-bit spaces without further testing.
-We chose this as our quantization method due to its simple setup and use and because it achieves a good balance between increased LLM generation speed and code quality and decreased memory requirements.
+We chose this as our quantization method due to its simple setup, use, and because it achieves a good balance between increased LLM generation speed, performance, and decreased memory requirements \cite{AWQ_2023}.

 Once the benchmarks and quantization method were selected, we had each LLM generate one solution for each programming problem in the benchmarks.
-We used the starter prompt and had each LLM perform a code completion task based on that prompt.
-Once all the solutions were generated for both HumanEval Plus and MBPP Plus, we saved the results for each benchmark.
-We repeated this process for all four open source LLMs with 4-bit and 8-bit quantization, as well as no quantization.
-This resulted in 8 generation runs across all LLMs and quantization settings and 24 solution files in total.
-These solution files became the basis for all of our evaluations and analysis after our code generation was complete.
-Everything except for the LLM and quantization state remained the same during our procedure.
-All of our LLMs were run on the same hardware, software, environment and generation settings to minimize the potential for confounding variables in our experiments.
+We used the unmodified starter prompt for each problem and had each LLM perform a code completion task based on that prompt.
+Once all solutions were generated for both HumanEvalPlus and MBPP Plus, results were saved.
+We repeated this process for each LLM with 4-bit and 8-bit quantization, as well as no quantization.
+This resulted in eight generation runs across all LLM quantization settings, and 24 solution files in total.
+These solution files became the basis for all of our evaluations and analysis after code generation was complete.